 Next to the connectedness with peers, the student connectedness with academic staff has been reported as a factor of sense of belonging.
 At the university level, the interactions between students and lecturers are characterized as an adult-adult relationship in which adult-like behavior is expected from students (Halx, 2010).
-Therefore, a possible misconception is the assumption that students need less caring and support from their lecturer.
+A possible misconception is the assumption that students need less caring and support from their lecturer.
 However, researchers focusing specifically on university students demonstrated that the relationships and interactions between students and lecturers do make a difference.
 Where lecturers act rudely, they are viewed as unapproachable, in which case students evaluate the interactions with lecturers as 'costly' (Cotten & Wilson, 2006).
 Positive interactions with lecturers may help students in their motivation to work towards academic learning abilities which they initially perceived as unachievable (Bailey & Phillips, 2016).
 Students feel more comfortable and supported in schools and classrooms in which teachers are caring, respectful, and provide emotional support.
 In those environments, students experience greater school completion, on-task behavior, self-reported academic initiative, academic achievement, peer acceptance, and motivation to act responsibly and prosocial.
 They also engage in less oppositional and antisocial behaviors, including bullying (Bear et al., 2011).
-Frequent interactions with lectures, for example office visits, increases their connectedness (Komarraju et al., 2010).
 Considering the dimensions of well-being, the impact that connectedness with lecturers exerts on a student's academic performance and sense of belonging could be an indicator of its positive effect on a student's overall well-being (Schonert-Reichl & Lawlor, 2010).